fanvue/ai-coding/README.md

 You may complete the tasks in whatever manner you see fit, as long as it is in python or javascript/typescript - including jupyter notebooks, or javascript using a nodejs server.
 As such, you **may not** use OpenAI's playground in your final submission.
 (You can still use it for testing, of course.)

+Please create a folder for each Part, and for Part I, please create a folder for each task.

 Time to complete: 2 hours.

 # Part I